- All swimmers must be members (Full or Non Member).

 Can I swim in the lake all year round?

-No, we tend to offer seasonal swims to our members – Easter through to the end of September.
-To swim when the water gets much colder through the Winter is only for those swimmers who have taken the time over months to swim very regularly and fully acclimatise their bodies to cold water.
-(We offer a separate winter membership on an upfront payment basis)
+Yes, our Gold & Silver members can swim all year round including the winter months.
+All of our memberships run annually, meaning that you can enjoy a year of swims within our Summer season from the date of signing up.
+To swim when the water gets much colder through the Winter is only for Gold & Silver members who have taken the time over months to swim very regularly and fully acclimatise their bodies to cold water.